aws-samples/Utilizing-Generative-AI-to-build-Fraud-Graphs-utilized-for-Credit-Card-Fraud-Use-Cases-via-GNN/README.md

 Load the generated nodes and relationships into Amazon Neptune leveraging the following CloudFormation template: https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning-quick-start.html

-Import the generated Python notebook generated from the template in order to perform basic graph queries to verify data loading.
+Import the Python notebook generated from the template into Neptune in order to perform basic graph queries to verify data loading.

 Neptune ML: